looak/Gambit/README.md

 	[ ] get last error error handling
 	[ ] FEN Unit Tests
 		[x] Give error on too short FEN
+	[ ] Google tests?
+	[ ] gcc & make instead of visual studio?

 Dev Blog
 =====
+### (2017-9-24)
+#### Productive weekend.
+	Well not for my chess-coding project, but I did get some done with it to tonight.
+Wrapping my head around these bit boards was harder than I thought.
+But today I finally got it all working, fixed the bitboard console drawing too which was actually one of the reasons I got so confused.
+Odd thing, you think your debug data is trustworthy just to realize there is a bug in the debug-drawing. >.<

+	Anyways been cleaning the apartment with Melanie to start renovating the living room some time next week.
+	We'll see how much time I'll have for this project then too.
+Also visited Preston & Aaton for the "last" time this weekend.
+So they'll be moving in sometime next Week I believe.
+Crosing fingers.
+That was also one of the reasons I cleaned out my living room.

+	Was quite interesting how quick it was to add the rook, bishop and queen once I had knight and king figured	out.
+Basically wrapping the whole method with a do-while and it worked. :p The power of writing generic code I guess. :)

 ### (2017-9-22)
 #### Overtime and weeknds
 	Work is taking up most of my motivation to code.
 Or rather after work I feel exhausted and tierd of sitting